Loretta Devine: Film

 In 1995, she landed a major role as Gloria Matthews in Waiting to Exhale, opposite Whitney Houston, Gregory Hines, and Angela Bassett.
-The role earned her an NAACP Image Award for Outstanding Supporting Actress in a Motion Picture, as did her next movie, The Preacher's Wife, her second movie with Houston and Hines.
+The role earned her an NAACP Image Award for Outstanding Supporting Actress in a Motion Picture, as did her next film, The Preacher's Wife, her second film with Houston and Hines.
 She later co-starred opposite Alfre Woodard in Down in the Delta (1998) and Funny Valentines (1999).

+She has a cameo performance in the film version of Dreamgirls.

 Television and continued film successes

 Devine played roles as a repertory character in the play The Colored Museum with Vickilyn Reynolds.
 Devine and Reynolds both went on to play sisters in the short-lived TV series Sugar and Spice.
 During the period between the play and the series, Devine appeared in the first season of the TV series A Different World as Stevie Rallen, a dormitory director at the fictional Hillman College.

 From 2000 to 2004, Devine starred as high school teacher Marla Hendricks on the Fox drama series Boston Public.
-Devine won three more Image Awards for her work in the series.
+Devine won three more NAACP Image Awards for her work in the series.
 She also continued to work in film, playing prominent roles in Urban Legend, Urban Legends: Final Cut, and I Am Sam.
 Devine earned yet another Image Award nomination and an Independent Spirit Award nomination for her work in the 2004 film Woman Thou Art Loosed.
 She also appeared in the 2005 film Crash.
 In 2007, she appeared in This Christmas, and in the next year had a series regular role on the ABC comedy-drama Eli Stone.
 Devine also was part of the ensemble casts of two Tyler Perry-directed films For Colored Girls and Madea's Big Happy Family.
-In 2008, she was featured prominently on George Michael's remake of "Feeling Good."
+In 2008, she was featured prominently on George Michael's remake of the song "Feeling Good."
 She also appeared in First Sunday, Beverly Hills Chihuahua and Jumping the Broom.

 Devine had a recurring role in the Shonda Rhimes drama series Grey's Anatomy as Dr. Richard Webber's first wife, Adele.
 In 2011 she won a Primetime Emmy Award for Outstanding Guest Actress in a Drama Series for her performance.
 She was nominated for a second time for her performance in 2012.
 Devine also won Gracie Allen Award for Outstanding Female Actor in a Feature Role for Grey's Anatomy in 2012.

 In 2011, she also starred on the short-lived ABC Family comedy State of Georgia.
 In 2012, she was part of Being Mary Jane cast.
-She also voiced the character Hallie, on the Disney Junior series Doc McStuffins.
+She also voiced the character Hallie on the Disney Junior series Doc McStuffins.
 Later that year she began starring in the Lifetime series The Client List, playing the role of Georgia Cummings, the owner of the massage parlor where the lead character Riley Parks works.
 The series was canceled after two seasons.
 Devine also played Cynthia Carmichael on the NBC sitcom The Carmichael Show.
-Devine currently stars on the Netflix series, Family Reunion, with Richard Roundtree and Tia Mowry-Hardrict.
+Devine starred on the Netflix series, Family Reunion, with Richard Roundtree and Tia Mowry-Hardrict.